 Manage processes, not people.
 Don’t constantly tell developers what to do.
 It is better to delegate a task, give them some time, and tools, and step back.

 For three months colleagues had enough time to form their opinions about the new teammate and it’s time to get their feedback.
 You can ask them personally.
 Or you can unify the process and send a questionnaire to colleagues who communicated with the new developer.
 If needed you can make it anonymous if you consider this necessary.

 Learn from your colleagues how a new person joined the team, whether communication with this person is comfortable, about strong and weak sides, how easy is this person to deal with in work, etc.

 It is time to sum up the developer onboarding outcomes.
 The final meeting is held by the team lead as a rule.
 Here are the main things to discuss:

 - Evaluate developer’s work – efficiency, goal achievement, work cadence.
 Give your feedback;

-- Ask a developer about his impressions about work, team, management.
+- Ask a developer about his impressions of work, team, and management.
 Learn about his concerns regarding work processes and what should be changed.
 Ask if he is ready to continue working together;

 - Familiarize a newcomer with work processes;